hail-is/hail/python/hail/docs/hailpedia/matrix_table.rst

 fields), a matrix table consists of four components:

 1. a two-dimensional matrix of **entry fields** where each entry is indexed by row key(s) and column key(s)
-2. a corresponding rows table that stores all of the **row fields** which are constant for every column in the dataset
+2. a corresponding rows table that stores all of the **row fields** that are constant for every column in the dataset
-3. a corresponding
-columns table that stores all of the **column fields** that are constant for every row in the dataset
+3. a corresponding columns table that stores all of the **column fields** that are constant for every row in the dataset
 4. a set of **global fields** that are constant for every entry in the dataset

 There are different operations on the matrix for each field group.